 Yiddish is mostly German, with quite a bit of Hebrew and some influence from Slavic languages, written in Hebrew characters.
 Of course, Germanic phonology, no less in the Yiddish language than in the standard German, was not a very good fit to the Hebrew script, originally.
 Heck, just think what the Greeks had to do with a related north Semitic script to write their own Indo-European language.
 The way the problem was solved in Yiddish was to give up a single set of pronunciation rules: Hebrew words in Yiddish retain their Hebrew spellings, and non-Hebrew words are written using a completely different set of rules and a somewhat different set of sound correspondences.

 Something similar happens in many languages.
 Coming up with rules for the pronunciation of words spelled in English works better if one distinguishes Latinate and non-Latinate classes of words.
 (It was not always so.
 Latin words absorbed into Old English were pronounced according to their Latin spellings and common English pronunciation rules for Latin characters.
-Then again, since the pronunciations of the Latin characters was based on their pronunciation in Latin, the situation wasn't so bad.)
+Then again, since the pronunciations of the Latin characters were based on their pronunciation in Latin, the situation wasn't so bad.)
 Of course, Yiddish spelling is rather more phonetic than English, although you have to reason out the vowels in the the Hebrew vocabulary.
 A similar effect, but on a smaller scale, is the fact that patterns of vowel devoicing in Japanese are different for gairaigo than for Yamato and Sino-Japanese words.

 Yiddish-speakers normally use the Ashkenazi (northern and eastern European) pronunciation of Hebrew.
 The main traditional alternative, the Sephardi pronunciation (originally Spanish, common around the Mediterranean in the modern era), was taken as the basis for modern Hebrew.
 When my mom was in school (in Nazi Germany), she learned the two pronunciations as liturgical and modern pronunciations.
 One indication that Sephardi pronunciation is not true to Biblical Hebrew is the fact that it uses the same sound for various alphabetic characters marked for different pronunciation.